SUSE/elemental/docs/image-customization.md

 #### Booting the image

-Following what is described in the [Booting a customized image](#booting-a-customized-image) section, we boot a virtual machine using Libvirt:
+Following what is described in the [Booting a customized image](#booting-a-customized-image) section, you boot a virtual machine using Libvirt:

 ```shell
 virt-install --name single-node-example \